 As soon as she returned home, her family rushed her to the hospital where they discovered all her issues.
 She was already full of infection and they told her mother she was probably not going to live.
-Jessie has had several surgeries to try to correct the damage that was done to her during her weight loss surgery in Mexico and is now more than a million dollars in debt, none of which is covered by insurance.
+Jessie has undergone several surgeries in an attempt to correct the damage caused during her weight loss surgery in Mexico, and she is now in debt for over a million dollars, with none of it covered by insurance.

 Was Jessie remiss for choosing to do her surgery in Mexico?
-Or, was she just a single mom that could not afford surgery in the United States and was trying to become healthier for the sake of her children.
+Or, was she just a single mom who could not afford surgery in the United States and was trying to become healthier for the sake of her children?

 The general warning sent to the viewers was to find another way and stay local for weight loss surgery.

-Patients are often “recruited” for surgery in Mexico by companies that operate in the United States.
+Companies operating in the United States often recruit patients for surgery in Mexico.
 Agents for these companies receive compensation for each patient they refer.

-For more information on traveling abroad for weight loss surgery and the risks involved, check out some of the news stories below:
+For more information on traveling abroad for weight loss surgery and the associated risks, please refer to the following stories:

 - The Consequences of Surgery Abroad.

 - Warning After Weight Loss Surgery In Mexico.

 - Woman’s Near-Death Experience After Discount Weight Loss Surgery In Mexico.
 Note: The patient Jessie, referenced above, went to the same doctor for gastric sleeve surgery.

 - A Woman From Canada Still Trying to Recover After Gastric Sleeve Surgery in Mexico a Year Ago.